-Owens is a reverse delayed harvest stream that is open to any type of equipment and lures up until June.
-At that point, it flops over to being a catch and release.
-Given that as well as the energetic stocking program that Maryland has for this creek, I had high hopes in mid-May as I trudged down the steep hill from a pulloff to cross the rail bed and get to the water.
+Owens is a reverse delayed harvest stream that is open to any type of equipment and lures until June.
+At that point, it flops over to being a catch-and-release stream.
+Given that, as well as Maryland’s energetic stocking program for this creek, I had high hopes in mid-May as I trudged down the steep hill from a pull-off to cross the rail bed and get to the water.

-I was greeted by a scenic view of a small creek that was shaded by a full canopy of dense trees.
+I was greeted by a scenic view of a small creek shaded by a full canopy of dense trees.
 The books were right.
-The trees would be thick enough to keep this water reasonably cold and possibly encourage the survival of a trout or two into the warmth of a Maryland summer.
+The trees would be thick enough to keep the water reasonably cold and possibly encourage the survival of a trout or two in the warmth of a Maryland summer.

 As you can see from the map, this section is in a gentle, level stretch between the surrounding steep mountains.
-I was hopeful that the geography would produce some dramatic runs with steep pitches, but the map did not lie.
-The water is mostly shallow with a scarce few deep spots hiding near rocks and cuts where the creek changes course.
+I hoped the geography would produce some dramatic runs with steep pitches, but the map did not lie.
+The water is mostly shallow with few deep spot hiding near rocks and cuts where the creek changes course.
 To sum this section up, it was mostly a stagnant looking mess.
-But the trees softened that perspective.. just a bit.
+But the trees softened that perspective. just a bit.

 I fished my way up the creek about 0.75 miles and was unimpressed with the trout action.
 In the back of my mind, just as when I fished the lower section, I wondered if the stockers had already been cleaned out and the holdovers promised by Gelso’s book (Guide to Maryland Trout Fishing) were hunkered down, smart and wary from seasons of pressure.